NRLMMD-GEOIPS/geoips/docs/source/new-docs/contribute/coding-standards/workspace-settings.rst

 Linters scan your code for any syntactic inconsistencies such as invalid indentation.

-Linters and formatters used by GeoIPS can be installed from the ``lint`` extra.
-Eg.
+Both the linters and formatters in GeoIPS can be installed using `pip install .[lint]`

 .. code-block:: bash